 Katy Perry Net Worth

-Katy Perry Net Worth: Katy Perry is an American singer, songwriter and television judge who has a net worth of $330 million dollars.
+Katy Perry Net Worth: Katy Perry is an American singer, songwriter and television judge.
+Katy Perry's net worth is $330 million dollars.
 Katy Perry is one of the highest paid entertainers in the world, and has been for over a decade.
 Every year between 2009 and 2014, Katy Perry earned between $30 and $50 million from album sales, merchandise, touring and endorsements.
 Between June 2014 and June 2015, she earned an estimated $135 million (before taxes, agents, lawyers and lifestyle expenses).
 Between June 2018 and June 2019, she earned $60 million.
 Between June 2019 and June 2020 she earned $40 million, of which $25 million came from hosting American Idol.

 Early Life: Katheryn Elizabeth Hudson was born in Santa Barbara, California, on October 25, 1984, to Pentecostal pastors Mary and Maurice.
 She was brought up in a strict Christian home.
 Due to her parents work setting up churches, Perry moved around the country from ages 3 to 11, before settling back in at Santa Barbara.
 She has two siblings.
 While growing up, Perry was only allowed to listen to religious music, primarily gospel music, and discovered pop music by sneaking CDs from friends.
 She began vocal training at age 9, because her sister was taking vocal lessons at the time too and Perry wanted to be like her, and sang in her parents' church.